vewAI/vetwebappprod/README.md

 This keeps `dev` clean for handoffs while preserving maximum flexibility for ongoing experiments.

+## Regression checklist

+- Before promoting changes, run `npm run test` and walk through the steps in `docs/regression-checklist.md` (start a fresh attempt, verify the persona roster only contains the owner and veterinary nurse, and ensure stage metadata/guardrails behave as expected).
+- Document any deviations in your PR and pause the rollout until they are addressed.

 ## Avatar Lab sandbox

 Need to test the talking avatar without running a full chat?
 Visit [`/avatar-lab`](http://localhost:3000/avatar-lab) while the dev server is running.
 The page lets you: